gruporec/TEP950/readme.md

 ### ZIMMulticlasifierAccPlot.py
 Configurable script that tests accuracy of multiple configurable classifiers over a preprocessed ZIM probe database.
 Available clasifiers include linear and quadratic discriminant analysis from sklearn and krigging based classifiers from isadoralib, developped under this project.
 The script generates a plot with the measured accuracies versus the fraction of data that was used for training.

+### ZIMsaveDataset.py
+This script generates a preprocessed database to be used by **ZIMMulticlasifierAccPlot.py**.
+The applied preprocess is intended for ZIM probes.
+Some parameters can be adjusted via variables in the first lines of the script.

 ## TDV (folder)
 Contains scripts related to TDV and dendrometers.